Te Tīmatanga 2023

 Image 5: Pūhoro, Te Rima Whakatau, 2023.

-The result is a transformation of Auckland Pride’s arts programming — embedding kaupapa Māori at its core, strengthening intergenerational knowledge exchange, and establishing Te Tīmatanga as both a site of development and a living archive for Takatāpui futures.
+Te Tīmatanga has transformed Auckland Pride’s arts programming — embedding kaupapa Māori at its core, strengthening intergenerational knowledge exchange, and establishing the programme as both a site of development and a living archive for Takatāpui futures.

 Artworks listed in order of image top to bottom, left to right.